How do I look up someone in jail?

 Finding out if someone has been arrested isn’t an easy task.
 You can talk to friends or associates or check their last likely location.
 Going to the police might or might not help.
 You’ll have to know which police precinct made the arrest.
 If you call or go to the police precinct in which you believe that person might have been arrested, you can ask the person at the front desk if your loved one or friend has been arrested.
 If they have been processed at that police station there should be an arrest record available.
 To get the information, especially in a large precinct, you’ll have to have the person’s full legal name, not just the name you know the person by.
 At a smaller police station, you may be able to describe a person, but you’ll still need to have their legal name.
 You may also search jail records, but the person has to be processed and they may not show up in the system for 24 to 48 hours.

-Once someone is processed and a bail hearing is held, you can get help with the bail bonds process in Halixfax, Roanoke, and Rocky Mount, VA, by getting in touch with Affordable Bail Bonding.
+Once someone is processed and a bail hearing is held, you can get help with the bail bonds process in Halixfax, Roanoke, and Rocky Mount, VA, by getting in touch with A-1 Affordable Bail Bonds.
 To get the process started, all you need to do is call 434-237-2245.